SemanticComputing/sampo-ui/docs/pages/SparqlConfig.md

 #### Creating objects
-By default, when doing paginated result queries sampo will use a mapper that transforms bound variables like this:
+By default, when doing paginated result queries Sampo-UI will use a mapper that transforms bound variables like this:
 ``?name__id``, ``?name__prefLabel`` into objects like this: ``"name": {"id": "value", "prefLabe": "value"}``.
 When defining properties as described [here](./PerspectiveConfig.md#properties) you can use `"valueType": "object"`.
 Using this will make the client display the `prefLabel` value and allow you to use `sortBy` for multiple values within a cell.